alonialex/portfolio/README.md

 # DEVELOPER PORTFOLIO

-This is my personal portfolio website about my journry as a software developer
+This is my personal portfolio website about my journey as a software developer